All Episodes

 And so now's the time to kind of move past all of that.

-Let him go to the 50-yard line and take a knee in prayer.
+And when he's done, let him go to the 50-yard line and take a knee in prayer.

-The Supreme Court says that's perfectly in concert with the first amendment, the Constitution.
+The Supreme Court says that's perfectly in concert with the First Amendment, the Constitution.

-He's allowed to bring his uh constitutional rights not only through the schoolhouse gates, but onto the football field.
+He's allowed to bring his constitutional rights not only through the schoolhouse gates, but onto the football field.

 It's time for us in this country to move past this now.

-I'm gonna make a prediction.
+I'm going to make a prediction.

 I didn't mean to cut you off, Jeremy, but I'm just out of time.

-Uh, we'll keep following up.
+We'll keep following up.

-Uh coach, we're happy for you.
+Coach, we're happy for you.

 We're glad you won.